 International graduate admissions: admission criteria

 We start by verifying that the applicant has earned the academic level required for admission to the selected programme (eligibility step), then we assess the adequacy between the applicant's profile and the training offered by the programme.
 We also assess your application in relation to the overall applicants pool (admission step).

 Academic background and performances are central to the selection process.
 Please note that previous courses in social sciences will be valued.

-Sciences Po requires the following minimum results for admission their master's programmes:
+Sciences Po requires the following minimum results for admission to its master's programmes: